 Measuring at 6.7 x 3.9 x 7.7 inches, the Virtuoso RGB SE is actually a large gaming headset that means it is not for persons with small heads.
-The headset’s ear cups are equipped with silver and aluminum material including soft cushioned black headband.
-The headset also features a flexible and detachable microphone, foam around ear cups.
+The headset’s ear cups are equipped with silver and aluminum material including a soft cushioned black headband.
+The headset also features a flexible and detachable microphone, foam around-ear cups.

-The right ear cup comes with button for wired/wireless connectivity and a volume control.
+The right ear cup comes with a button for wired/wireless connectivity and volume control.
 I think the wireless button is actually a power button that turns on/off the wireless feature if the audio jack is not in use.
-You can turn off to use the wired mode by plugging in the audio wire to its 3.5mm audio jack.
-This operation doesn’t complete turn on/off the headset; for this purpose you have to turn it off from your gaming setup.
+You can turn it off to use the wired mode by plugging in the audio wire to its 3.5mm audio jack.
+This operation doesn’t completely turn on/off the headset; for this purpose, you have to turn it off from your gaming setup.

-Though, the ear cups come with RGB enabled Corsair logo, sadly, you won’t be able to see them running while wearing the headset which, I think is a junk feature that needs to be replaced with some more important features.
+Though the ear cups come with the RGB-enabled Corsair logo, sadly, you won’t be able to see them running while wearing the headset which, I think is a junk feature that needs to be replaced with some more important features.
 You can, however, disable the RGB feature yourself.

-This is one of the most comfortable gaming headsets we’ve ever came across.
-As already discussed, the Virtuoso RGB SE comes with plush headband covered with small yet linear stripes around it.
+This is one of the most comfortable gaming headsets we’ve ever come across.
+As already discussed, the Virtuoso RGB SE comes with a plush headband covered with small yet linear stripes around it.
 This unique arrangement around the headband makes it easy to wear, even for long gaming sessions.

 Besides that, the large ear cups, cushioned with very soft foam increase the comfort and don’t push hard when they are worn around the ears.
-The foam not only prevents sweating, but also absorbs sweat, if, produced in intensive gaming session.
-Owing to the large size of headset, the headband might not fit well to people with small head.
+The foam not only prevents sweating but also absorbs sweat, if, produced in an intensive gaming session.
+Owing to the large size of the headset, the headband might not fit well for people with a small head.

-On the good side, the mic of headset gave excellent performance in every aspect.
-I continuously used the mic for about four hours, for video calling on skype, and Whatsapp, streaming on Twitch, and talking with other players on Dungeons & Dragons group on Discord.
-Meanwhile, I took feedback of my fellow players and coworkers about how better I sound in that time.
-Everyone commented that my voice was clear noise free.
+On the good side, the mic of the headset gave an excellent performance in every aspect.
+I continuously used the mic for about four hours, for video calling on Skype, and Whatsapp, streaming on Twitch and talking with other players on Dungeons & Dragons group on Discord.
+Meanwhile, I took the feedback from my fellow players and coworkers about how better I sound at that time.
+Everyone commented that my voice was clear noise-free.

 In terms of battery, the headset offered the same performance as offered by Corsair.
 The headset took three hours to fully charge the battery.
-The battery, in test session lasted nearly 20 hours with a single charge.
-We however, turned the headset off for sometimes when it was not in use.
+The battery, in the test session, lasted nearly 20 hours with a single charge.
+We, however, turned the headset off sometimes when it was not in use.

-The headset, by default, produced balanced bass with greater focus on treble and vocals.
+The headset, by default, produced balanced bass with a greater focus on treble and vocals.
 The problem with default vocal was that was emphasized more in Final Fantasy XIV than it was in BioShock.
-This resulted in loud voice and less focus on game music which sometimes distorted sound.
-I was, however, able to tune the sound’s treble, stereo and bass by Corsair’s software that helped me removing the problem to a large extent.
+This resulted in a loud voice and less focus on game music which sometimes distorted sound.
+I was, however, able to tune the sound’s treble, stereo, and bass by Corsair’s software that helped me remove the problem to a large extent.

-Overall, the sound was much better as compared to its previous version that distorted sound due to its plastic ear cups.
-In every game, we observed treble heavy sound with heavy vocals balanced bass which is normally required in most of the games.
+Overall, the sound was much better as compared to its previous version, even better than Astro A50, that distorted sound due to its plastic ear cups.
+In every game, we observed treble-heavy sound with heavy vocals balanced bass which is normally required in most of the games.

 Corsair Virtuoso RGB SE Video Review